 There has been an increase in the number of bats observed in our garden (162 Wessenden Head Road) recently.
 Has the developer been required to carry out an environmental assessment including a bat survey?
 Response: The site is not within the bat alert layer and the site in general appears to have low ecological value, so on this occasion no ecological or bat survey was requested.

 Congestion at the bottom of Colders Lane and Mill Moor Road.

-Response: It is considered that the scale of the development -2 dwellings - is not such as would materially increase congestion elsewhere on the highway network
+Response: It is considered that the scale of the development - 2 dwellings - is not such as would materially increase congestion elsewhere on the highway network

 Impact of construction traffic on the lane and possible damage to wall adjacent to site.
 If permission is granted, developers must make allowance for access for existing properties and keep disturbance to a minimum.

-Response: It is considered that given the scale of the development, the prospect of any damage occurring to the surface of the lane is very remote, but any such damage that might occur would normally be treated as a private civil matter.
+Response: See paragraphs 10.26-10.28 regarding damage to Colders Lane, damage that might occur to 3rd party lane would normally be treated as a private civil matter.
 A scheme for the parking of contractors' vehicles and their loading and unloading can be imposed as a condition.
 The standard footnote on hours of work recommended by Environmental Health can be added to the Decision Notice if planning permission is granted.

 Noise from traffic as the driveway is alongside bedroom window in adjacent property.

-Response: It is considered that the level of noise disturbance generated would not be such as would amount to a material loss of residential amenity.
+Response: It is considered that the level of noise disturbance generated would not be such as would amount to a material loss of residential amenity and would not be contrary to Policy PLP52 of the emerging local plan.